 Traditional mantra is a means of getting into meditation.
 Mantra is not a long phrase.
-The one illustrated here is the one my lineage feels at home with – Om Namah Shivaya.
+The one illustrated here is what my lineage feels at home with – Om Namah Shivaya.
 Literally it translates to Om (universal self) I honour Shiva.
 The deeper meaning is to honour and cultivate the sense of the oneness of universal being, which includes identically the one reading this… and the one writing it.
 (Contemplate it!)

 Some regard it simply as an invocation, but that is primitive compared with the deeper contemplation.

 How to practice mantra

 There are two ways of practising mantra.
 Firstly, you can practise it as a concentration to get to a still state of meditation; secondly, you can practise it all of the time! so that it becomes the default thought that your mind returns to all the time, rather than busying itself constantly with the myriad aimless thoughts that run through anyone’s mind.

 This is the first way of practising mantra.
 Japa is the repetition of the mantra.
 When you sit to meditate, until your mind becomes quiet, repeat your mantra silently, once on each breath.
 Don’t try to analyze the mantra or its effects… just hold it in your mind and repeat it mentally with each breath.
 Soon your mind will calm down and you will feel like slipping into stillness.
 Let that happen; let go of the mantra and settle into stillness.